 Continue reading to explore the full guide, or use the below links to jump down to the section that most piques your interest:

 Your supporters are already on Facebook, ready to raise on behalf of your organization.
 So, what are you waiting for?
 Let’s get started.

-Facebook birthday fundraisers are a specific type of Facebook fundraiser in which supporters “donate” their birthday by asking friends to give to a specific nonprofit in lieu of gifts.
+Facebook birthday fundraisers are a specific type of Facebook Challenge in which supporters “donate” their birthday by asking friends to give to a specific nonprofit in lieu of gifts.

 Birthdays are big occasions in the world of Facebook, with friends and family rushing to timelines and stories to send well-wishes on the day of.
 In fact, Facebook projects that about 45 million of these salutations are made per day.
 Capitalizing on this trend in the name of philanthropy, Facebook contacts users with recorded birthday information about two weeks before the event, encouraging the user to donate their birthday to their favorite cause.

 There are many informational resources available for donors looking to create Facebook birthday fundraisers, so that’s not our purpose here.
 However, we believe that it’s important for nonprofit professionals such as yourself to understand the steps to create a birthday fundraiser to market the opportunity to your own supporters and be prepared just in case any questions arise.